maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/15-kern-county-registrar-of-voters/all-elections/en/voting-basics/vote-language.md

 Every polling site in Kern County is assigned a bilingual Spanish-speaking Election Officer to help Spanish-speaking voters if needed.
 They will be wearing identification to let voters know they speak Spanish.
 Every precinct has a written copy of the voting materials in Spanish.

-Some poll sites in Kern County have bilingual speakers in Tagalog, Ilocano and Panjabi to help voters as needed.
-These poll sites also have materials in Tagalog, Ilocano and Panjabi.
+Some poll sites in Kern County have bilingual speakers in Tagalog, Ilocano and ਪੰਜਾਬੀ/Punjabi to help voters as needed.
+These poll sites also have materials in Tagalog, Ilocano and ਪੰਜਾਬੀ/Punjabi.
+You can request translated sample ballots in Ilocano, Tagalog, and ਪੰਜਾਬੀ/Punjabi by mail or email by calling (661) 868-3590 or emailing the [Elections Division](mailto:elections@kerncounty.com).

-The Elections Division has a multi-language help desk who can answer questions by phone at (661) 868-3590.
+The Elections Division has a multi-language help desk who can answer questions by phone at (661) 868-3590 or 1 (800) 452-8683.